Who is TMI Coatings?

 How do you prepare a concrete floor before coating?

-The most effective way to prepare a concrete floor is first to degrease the area, then mechanically abrade the concrete with handheld diamond grinders or a walk-behind shot blast unit.
+The most effective way to prepare a concrete floor is to degrease the area first, then mechanically abrade the concrete with handheld diamond grinders or a walk-behind shot blast unit.

 How do I ensure I have the correct surface profile on my concrete floor?